Your email campaigns take on some sort of superpower when you add layers of social proof. Moreso, when you send dedicated social proof emails.

 Marketers are aware of how people are inclined to follow the wisdom of the crowd.
 Social proof taps into this tendency by supporting your brand’s claims with what others say about you.

-In other words, social proof is a phenomenon where people take cues from others on how to act.
 We’re persuaded by what the majority of people do or believe.
 The more people endorse or buy from a brand, the more likely we are to perceive the brand positively.

 Why is it important in ecommerce email marketing?